Interface Specifications

 - Renamed in v1.0.0 (formerly make_contiguous)

-The function ensures that a tensor has a standard, contiguous memory layout.
-If the tensor is already contiguous, it returns immediately.
 If not, it creates a new memory buffer, copies the elements into contiguous layout, updates strides, and modifies the tensor in-place.

-Why do we need contiguous?
-(Click to expand)
+<summary>Why do we need <code>contiguous</code>?
+(Click to expand)</summary>

-Some tensor operations, like transposing or slicing, can change the memory layout of a tensor without changing its shape.
-This can make the tensor non-contiguous, meaning the elements are not laid out sequentially in memory.
+Some tensor operations, like transposing or slicing, can change the **memory layout** of a tensor without changing its shape.\

 A **contiguous tensor** has elements stored in standard row-major order, without gaps or jumps in memory.